jerrenss/AWS-BuildOn-2021-Genesis/README.md

 # AWS-BuildOn-2021-Genesis

 Greetings, this repository contains the source code of our hackathon solution.
-For the client side, `NextJS` is used to develop static UI assets, together with the renowed `Material-ui` styling library.
+For the client side, `NextJS` is used to develop static UI assets, together with the renowed `Material-UI` styling library.
 For the server side,  `ExpressJS` is used to develop APIs which interact with our cloud services and data layer.

 ---